animatlabs/animatlabs.github.io/_posts/2026-01-26-workflow-forge-2-performance-unleashed.md

 | State Machine (25 transitions) | 68μs | 20,624μs | 36,695μs | **303-540x** |
 | Parallel (16 ops) | 55μs | 2,437μs | 20,891μs | **44-380x** |

 The pattern is clear: simple workflows show 26-71x improvement, but state machines hit **540x faster**.
 Complexity amplifies the gap.
+Once you stack branching, persistence, and compensation on top of each other, the slower engines do not just get a little worse; they allocate and schedule their way into a completely different cost class than a library that keeps the hot path thin.

 ### Memory Allocation